-With 240 rooms, this Four Seasons is larger than many of it’s smaller counterparts around the world, but this is most likely the hotel of choice for the majority of the successful businessmen and women, and the rich, who want to come to Mexico City.
+With 240 rooms, this Four Seasons is larger than many of its smaller counterparts around the world, but this is most likely the hotel of choice for the majority of the successful businessmen and women, and the rich, who want to come to Mexico City.
 As such, you will most likely notice a high volume of suited clientele doing business here in the foyer or one of the hotel’s many meeting rooms.

-There is the most enormous, sweeping, curved marble staircase near the entrance and many of the corridors sport black and white squared marble flooring and large pillars with arched windows that look out onto the formal central courtyard.
+There is the most enormous, sweeping, curved marble staircase near the entrance, and many of the corridors sport black and white squared marble flooring and large pillars with arched windows that look out onto the formal central courtyard.
 The whole place feels regal rather than cozy, and you can expect glittering decor and jewelry displays.

 For casual dining, enjoy cocktails in the gastro bar Fifty Mils with its arched windows and doors that swing open to let the fresh air from the courtyard in.
-Fine dining can be had at the hotel’s restaurants and if you like, you can eat and drink alfresco, under the greenery in the hotel’s rather lovely courtyard garden.
+Fine dining can be had at the hotel’s restaurants, and if you like, you can eat and drink alfresco under the greenery in the hotel’s rather lovely courtyard garden.

 The hotel has a rooftop outdoor pool which is stylish but quite small and is flanked by loungers.
 There’s also a spa offering massages, a spa tub, and a sauna.

-Rooms are chic and large with views to the main avenue or inwards to the courtyard.
-Some have terraces overlooking the courtyard so you can take your morning coffee or evening drinks in private.
+Rooms are chic and large, with views to the main avenue or inwards to the courtyard.
+Some have terraces overlooking the courtyard, so you can take your morning coffee or evening drinks in private.
 Bathrooms are typically Four Seasons large and have L’Occitane products.

-My favorite features of this Four Seasons hotel are the beautiful arched windows found throughout the hotel, including many of the rooms, and the fresh, verdant courtyard.
-Here you feel completely safe and this peaceful haven is the perfect place to enjoy food and drinks under trellises covered in greenery and, of course, under the Mexican stars.
+My favorite features of this Four Seasons hotel are the beautiful arched windows found throughout the hotel, including many of the rooms and the fresh, verdant courtyard.
+Here you feel completely safe, and this peaceful haven is the perfect place to enjoy food and drinks under trellises covered in greenery and, of course, under the Mexican stars.

 Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels in that city or resort.
-Because they don’t have a Four Seasons loyalty program, you will never be able to book a free stay by racking up and redeeming points, or by collecting points on your credit card and spending them on a Four Seasons hotel stay.
+Because they don’t have a Four Seasons loyalty program, you will never be able to book a free stay by racking up and redeeming points or by collecting points on your credit card and spending them on a Four Seasons hotel stay.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 2. Sofitel Mexico City Reforma

 Sofitel Mexico City Reforma is located in the heart of Mexico City’s historic Reforma Avenue, Sofitel Mexico City Reforma and offers a chic French style mixed with the vibrant and lively Mexican culture.
-It is just steps away from iconic monuments as the Angel of Independence and the Castle of Chapultepec and is one of the best luxury hotels in Mexico City with one of the best club lounges.
+It is just steps away from iconic monuments as the Angel of Independence and the Castle of Chapultepec.
+It is one of the best luxury hotels in Mexico City with one of the best club lounges.